 Our very own Community Theatre company, the St. Barts Players, is back on the boards and looking for all those interested in playing onstage and off!
 Members of all ages and skill levels can enjoy performance opportunities and social activities, such as theatre and movie outings, karaoke nights, happy hours, cabarets, staged readings and other opportunities throughout the year.
 You also can get involved on stage or behind the scenes in our spring and fall Mainstage productions.

-To learn more about the current season and ways to get involved with the group, visit stbartsplayers.org
+To learn more about the current season and ways to get involved with the group, or to purchase tickets to "Pippin," visit stbartsplayers.org

 Contact Tracey Altman ( ) for more information.